A Roadmap From Signing the Contract to Soaking Up the Savings

 Trust us, we want to get to work on your system as much as you do!
 However, before we can start your installation, we’re required by law to get permits from the relevant Authorities Having Jurisdiction (AHJs), just as is required for many other major home improvement projects.
 The most common AHJs are municipalities and utilities, although in some cases it may also be necessary to get approval from other AHJs like a neighborhood homeowners’ association.
 The timeline for getting these permits depends on a lot of factors, including the locality and the season.
 The frustrating part for us is that it’s largely out of our hands, but we always do all we can to supply the AHJs with any information they need to issue the permits for your project as fast as possible.

 As soon as we have the necessary permits from all of the local AHJs, we can schedule the installation of your system.
 Depending on the size and complexity of your system, the actual work may take just a few hours, or several days.
-Depending on the part of the country you live in and the workload, the work may be done by one of our own Zenernet install crews, or a team from our network of trusted third-party professional installers.
+All work will be carried out by teams from a network of experienced, locally-based installers who meet Zenernet’s high standards for professionalism and workmanship.

 Installation is done.
 Your solar panels are on your roof.
 This is the moment you’ve been waiting for.
 Right?
 Well, not quite.
 Before your system can actually start generating energy to save you money and help you live more comfortably, it has to pass an inspection conducted by your local utility.
 Like the permitting process, the length of time this takes depends on many factors that are mostly out of our hands – but we take all measures during the planning phase of the process to ensure our systems are compliant, so inspections usually go smoothly.